Table of Contents

 Origins of Nekhbet

-Nekhbet was a pre-dynastic goddess, who was worshiped in the city of Nekheb.
-Her worship dates back to around 3200 B.C. with one of the oldest temples in Egypt (the El Kab at Nekheb) dedicated to her.
+Nekhbet was a pre-dynastic goddess, who was worshiped in the city of Nekheb, where now stands the modern city of el-Kab, almost 80 km south of Luxor.
+Her worship dates back to the Predynastic period, around 3200 B.C., with one of the oldest temples in Egypt dedicated to her.
 The shrine was held in great esteem, as it housed one of Egypt’s oldest oracles.
-Nekhbet’s temple was so large and magnificent, that the city of Nekheb was identified and known by it.
+Nekhbet’s temple was supposedly so large and magnificent, that the city of Nekheb was identified and known by it.

 In terms of Nekhbet’s role, she was the protector of Upper Egypt, similar to Wadjet in Lower Egypt.
 With the unification of Upper and Lower Egypt, the symbols of Nekhbet and Wadjet, which were the vulture and the uraeus respectively, were depicted on the headdresses of kings to symbolize the union of the two deities and kingdoms.
-Together they were referred to as the Two Ladies.
+Together they were referred to as the Two Ladies, the tutelary deities of the United Egypt.
 While Nekhbet was the protector of the people, Wadjet was a warrior goddess, and a defender of the city.

 Nekhbet Role as a Deity of Childbirth

-Nekhbet was the patron of fertility and childbirth.
-Her name, spelt as Nekhebet or Nechbet, meant childbirth.
-In many Egyptian art and paintings, she’s depicted as the nurse of the future king, strengthening this connection to childbirth.
-She’s also portrayed as breast-feeding and nurturing the royal child.
+Nekhbet was associated with the White Crown of Upper Egypt at least since the Old Kingdom, and this explained her close connection to the person of the king.
+In many Egyptian art and paintings, she’s depicted as the nurse of the future king, strengthening her connection to childbirth.
+She’s also portrayed in the Pyramid Texts as a great white cow, and in the mortuary temple of Sahura she is seen breast-feeding and nurturing the royal child.
 The goddess took on the form of a vulture, to protect and shield the new- born from evil spirits and disease.
-Nekhbet was also the mythical mother of all Egyptian kings and was called mother of mothers.
+This is why the Greeks equated Nekhbet to their goddess of childbirth, Eileithya.

 Nekhbet as a Funerary Deity